São Tomé (island)

-São Tomé, at 854 km2, is the largest island of São Tomé and Príncipe and is home in May 2018 to about 193,380 or 96% of the nation's population.
+São Tomé is an island located in the Gulf of Guinea.
+At 859 km2 and a population of 193,380 as of May 2018, it is the largest and most populous island of São Tomé and Príncipe, being home to 96% of the country's population.
 The island is divided into six districts.
-It is located 2 km (1¼ miles) north of the equator.
+It is located 2 km north of the Equator.